Concerned about a child's development in your care?

 YOU can make a early intervention referral!

-For Birth up to age 3 contact the Children's Developmental Services Association (CDSA) at 111 Piedmont Avenue, Gibsonville, NC 27249
+For Birth up to age 3 contact the Children's Developmental Services Association (Alamance, Caswell, Guilford, Randolph, Rockingham Counties)

 Determining Eligibility- Only the CDSA determines if a child is eligible.
 CDSAs use various methods and procedures to make this decision.
 Examples include standardized measures of child health and development; interviews and discussions with families; and observations of the child in home or play settings.
 The CDSA will work to link families with appropriate local resources if a child is found ineligible.